Np874FHV/bistromatic/README.md

 Which is very slow.
 ## Roadmap

 - More efficients division algorithms.
 The regular division was the hardest part of the project, as I managed to allocate only one number (refer to Features).
 The currect algorithm is brute force: Substract while the dividend is greater than the divisor.
-Consequeltly, 1 000 000 000 / 1 is way too slow.
+Consequently, 1 000 000 000 / 1 is way too slow.

 - Handle bugs, but I didn't find any in my tests for the moment.